 What are the main signs of hyperthyroidism

-5. On the part of the musculoskeletal system of the human body, failures and side effects are also observed.
-They manifest themselves in the form of skin dermatitis, micro-ruptures of adipose tissue, acne-like rashes on the skin, the appearance of scars, atrophy and hypotraphy of the muscles of the legs develop.
-In 30% of children, such drugs cause a delay in the growth of bone tissue, etc.;
+5. Malfunctions and side effects are also observed on the musculoskeletal system of the human body.
+They manifest themselves in the form of skin dermatitis, micro-tears in adipose tissue, acne-like rashes on the skin, the appearance of scars, and atrophy and hypotrophy of the leg muscles develop.
+In 30% of children, such drugs cause retarded bone growth, etc.;

 Antibiotics and hormonal contraceptives